-For some, beloved motorbikes have been stored away since Autumn and riders are itching to take to the open road.
+For some, beloved motorbikes have been prepped and stored away since Winter and riders are itching to find the best road trips.
 Seeing as summer has only just begun, why not take a road trip and explore what the country has to offer?

 While anything on two wheels will work for a prolonged road trip, there are certain motorcycles that are better equipped for the long haul than others.